notagenius/LaserMusic_RWTH/README.md

 # Member

-Väλine Kaksi was ideated, designed and constructed by these awesome folks:
+Väλine Kaksi was ideated, designed and constructed by these creative folks:

 [Andreas Usdenski](http://github.com/ausdensk)